cgq-qgc/pyhelp/docs/installation.rst

 Installation
 =================================

-Pip Wheels and Conda packages are both available for Python 3.6 and 3.7 on the Windows 64bits plateform.
+Pip Wheels and Conda packages are both available for Python 3.7 and 3.8 on the Windows 64bits plateform.
-If you need to use PyHELP with a version of Python older than 3.6 or if you are working on Linux or macOS, you will have to build and install PyHELP from source.
+If you need to use PyHELP with a version of Python other than 3.7 or 3.8, or if you are working on Linux or macOS, you will have to build and install PyHELP from source.

 Install with Conda
 ---------------------------------